Nancy9ice/Nancy9ice/README.md

 Let me tell you a little about me, shall I?

-I'm Nancy Amandi, 📈a data analyst, data storyteller, and 🧑‍💻data technical writer.
+I'm Nancy Amandi, an analytics engineer, 📈a data analyst, data storyteller, and 🧑‍💻data technical writer.

 I'm passionate about helping businesses solve their problems by making informed decisions influenced by data.
 I also love breaking down complex concepts using written language.